Elizabeth Gilbert’s Eat Pray Love: A Must-Read or Overhyped?

 Review of Eat Pray Love

 It’s hard to review this book objectively.
 On the one hand, it’s very well-written and very meaningful.
-On the other hand, it was a bit too deep a look into the heart and mind of Elizabeth Gilbert, and there were moments when I had enough.
-I was not too fond of her frequent bouts of indulgent self-pity, which alternates with (especially during the India chapters) bits and pieces of her acquired wisdom that she shares.
+On the other hand, it was a bit too deep a look into Elizabeth Gilbert’s heart and mind, and there were moments when I had enough.
+I was not too fond of her frequent bouts of indulgent self-pity, which alternate with bits and pieces of her acquired wisdom that she shares (especially during the India chapters).

 You see where I am going with this, right?
 I couldn’t relate (at least not much) to the person she was trying to be.
 And it’s hard to be objective in a review where the main person in the book isn’t relatable.